-Chase has achieved the highest score of all UK current accounts.
-Its 1% cashback offer is not something you usually see on a credit card and is simply game changing.
+Chase has achieved one of the the highest score of all UK current accounts.
+Its 1% cashback offer is something you usually only see on a credit card and is simply game changing.
 Also from 24th April 2023, new and existing customers will earn 1% interest on all current account balances.
 It might not have branches, but its simple app and digital customer support mean it doesn’t slouch in the customer service department.
 There are however better switching offers out there such as First Direct if you want your rewards right away.

 - 👀 1% cashback is unbeatable on a current account.

 - 💰 5% interest on roundups and 3% on easy access saving pots.